Engy812/Data_Analysis_case_study/README.md

 ## Act Phase

-- as the lack and shortage of data, @I reccommend that increase the rang of question registration about the user
+- as the lack and shortage of data, **I reccommend that increase the rang of question registration about the user for example geographical data, and age** .

+- there is general data about regular activities per hourm however, it has't usefull as we cannot determine the events that lead to this activities, ** so h reccommend to provide organizer application to track the events that lead user to, for example, icrease the number of steps **